kimdoh/id_proto/week3/boxmodel.md

 ------

 Due to historical complications, the `width` of any given element in html may or may not include different properties.
 For instance, the dimensions of `padding` and `border` properties, which sit outside the actual content of the element, are not included.
+This means that [floated divs](float.md) might not behave how you expect.
 Consider this example.

 ```
 <html>